iurii1801/iurii1801/readme.md

 I also enjoy video games, chess, and checkers in my free time.

 People often describe me as **friendly, curious, sociable**, and sometimes a bit **shy**.
+I like to challenge myself with new technologies and improve my problem-solving skills.

 ---